 These tucked-away bars and restaurants go all-out and offer a cool respite.
 If you can find them, that is.

-"Cuts and cocktails" come together in this newly opened boozy barbershop inside The Cosmopolitan hotel.
+"Cuts and cocktails" come together in this newly opened boozy barbershop inside The Cosmopolitan hotel, an American Express Fine Hotel & Resort property.
 Guests can get their haircut and then proceed to the back of the shop where, behind the unassuming janitor’s door, a swanky Prohibition-era bar awaits.
 The whiskey selection is vast, about four pages long—with everything from your regular bar bottles to The Macallan Reflexion ($4,500) and Old Rip Van Winkle 25 Year ($25,000).

 Mr. Coco, The Palms